grymmjack/sanity-schema-graphviz-erd/README.md

 # Sanity Schema Visualizer

 A powerful tool that converts schema definitions into professional Entity Relationship (ER) diagrams.
+This flexible visualizer supports ## Choosing the Right Layout

+With complex schemas (90+ relationships), different layout algorithms work better for different use cases:

+- **`dot` (default)**: Hierarchical top-down layout.
+Best for understanding data flow and dependencies.
+- **`neato`**: Spring-model layout.
+Good for seeing natural clusters and groupings.
+- **`fdp`**: Force-directed with clustering.
+Emphasizes strongly connected components.
+- **`sfdp`**: Scalable force-directed.
+Best for very large schemas (100+ nodes).
+- **`twopi`**: Radial layout with central hub.
+Good when you have a central entity with many connections.

+**💡 Tip**: Start with `npm run png:all` to generate all layouts, then choose the one that best shows your schema's structure!

-This flexible visualizer supports multiple input formats and automatically detects relationships between your schema types to generate beautiful, connected diagrams that help you understand your content structure at a glance.
+## Command-Line Optionsultiple input formats and automatically detects relationships between your schema types to generate beautiful, connected diagrams that help you understand your content structure at a glance.

 ## Features

 - 🔄 **Multiple Input Formats**: Support for different schema formats
+  - `sanity` (default) - Native Sanity Studio schema format (from `sanity schema extract`)
-  - `schema.club` (default) - Current format used by this project (get this from export on https://schema.club)
+  - `schema.club` - Alternative schema format (get this from export on https://schema.club)
-  - `sanity` (coming soon) - Native Sanity Studio schema format
 - 🔗 **Automatic Relationship Detection**: Identifies references between schema types and draws connections
 - 🎨 **Professional ER Diagram Styling**: Clean, vertical layout with bold titles and clear typography
 - 🌈 **Color-Coded Relationships**: Different colors and styles for various relationship types